JoshuaMarkle/domjudge-aws-instructions/README.md

 This is a minimal install of the DOMJudge server.
 This will affect some of the choices made within this instruction set to try and minimize the cost of the server.
 The most minimal install will work best with under 20 teams and problems that do not require that much time to compute (smaller inputs and outputs).
 If you want to create a competition with computation heavy problems, you will have to select a more powerful EC2 (talked about later).

+If you have a specific use-case or problem, take a look at the **Reference** section at the back of this guide :smile:.

 > [!IMPORTANT]
 > Staying within the free tier is not possible because AWS charges the web traffic.
 It will cost a few cents in order to run the server for competitions but it will not be a large amount of money.
 Depending on the load, it will range from a few cents to a dollar per competition.